niyimarc/ADSSS-ELECTION-SCRIPT/README.md

 HOW TO USE THE SCRIPT?

 1. Create a Google Spreadsheet.
-2. The spreadsheet should have columns for ID, Name, Part/Level, and Code.
+2. The spreadsheet should have columns for ID, Name, Part/Level, and code.
+Make sure there is a column called "code"
 3. Input the data for all eligible voters, filling in the ID, Name, and Level fields only.
 The script will automatically generate the corresponding code.
 4. Click on "Extensions" and select "Apps Script".
 5. In the text editor that appears when you open "Apps Script," copy and paste the code from the script.js file.